VincentPat/24haowan-gulp/README.md

 $ gulp
 ```
 ##### Watch File Change
-It's open a new page automatically and refresh when the files you are watching change.
+It will open a new page automatically and refresh when the files you are watching change.
 ```
 $ gulp watch
 ```